 -

-Will have the Direct checkout option available.
-Enabling the option allows the user to skip the offer modal display and go directly into checkout (Piano ID registration form).
+Enabling this option allows the user to skip the offer modal display and go directly into checkout through the Piano ID registration form.